debops/debops/docs/getting-started.rst

 Useful global parameters
 ------------------------

-The environment managed by the ``debops.pki`` role is distributed between Ansible Controller and remote hosts.
-Due to how task delegation in Ansible is designed, some of the variables that are important for Ansible Controller operation, are "sourced" on remote hosts.
-Therefore it's a good practice to define them in the Ansible inventory ``all`` group (usually ``ansible/inventory/group_vars/all/pki.yml`` for consistency between different remote hosts.
+The environment managed by the ``debops.pki`` role is distributed between the Ansible Controller and remote hosts.
+Due to how task delegation in Ansible is designed, some of the variables that are important for the operation of the Ansible Controller are "sourced" on remote hosts.
+Therefore it's a good practice to define them in the Ansible inventory ``all`` group (usually :file:`ansible/inventory/group_vars/all/pki.yml` for consistency between different remote hosts.

-Most of these variables are related to Certificate Authority operation, the ones you are likely to change are:
+Most of these variables are related to Certificate Authority operation, the ones you will likely want to change are:

 ``pki_ca_domain``
   This is the DNS domain used as a base for the internal Certificate Authority Distinguished Names.
-If you use more than one domain in your environment, you should set this variable as your preferred domain on all hosts, through Ansible inventory.
+If you use more than one domain in your environment, you should set this variable to your preferred domain on all hosts, through Ansible's inventory.

   If you use VPS hosts provided by an external organization, they might be configured with no default domain, or the provider domain might be set up by default.
 Make sure that you check what domain is used by your remote hosts.

 ``pki_ca_organization``
-  This is the Organizations name used as a base for the internal Certificate Authority Distinguished Names.
+  This is the organizations name used as a base for the internal Certificate Authority Distinguished Names.

 ``pki_ca_root_dn``, ``pki_ca_domain_dn``, ``pki_ca_service_dn``
-  These variables define the Distinguished Name, or Subject, of the Root Certificate Authority and Domain Certificate Authority.
+  These variables define the Distinguished Name or Subject of the Root Certificate Authority and Domain Certificate Authority.
 The value is a list of DN entries which define the subject.